switch-blade-stuff/sekhmet/spec.md

 it may take form of `$KEY:$VALUE`, in which case it is satisfied when the property is both active and has the specific value.

-In addition, every asset entry has an optional "shadow" file.
-Shadows are the source files an asset was imported from.
-When the shadow file is modified in any way, the corresponding asset is re-imported (which may cause it to be deleted, in case the shadow file was deleted).
-External modifications of asset shadow files are also tracked, however if an asset shadow is moved while the editor is not tracking the file, the asset may get deleted, since the shadow will be missing.
-If an asset does not have a shadow it is considered to be a pure alias asset.
+In addition, every asset entry has an optional source file an asset was imported from.
+When the source file is modified in any way, the corresponding asset is re-imported (which may cause it to be deleted, in case the source file was deleted).
+External modifications of asset source files are also tracked, however if an asset source is moved while the editor is not tracking the file, the asset may get deleted, since the source will be missing.
+If an asset does not have a source it is considered to be a pure alias asset.

+Assets may also indirectly depend on other assets, in which case an asset will be re-imported if any of its dependencies are re-imported.
+Dependant assets are always imported after their dependencies.
+Note that if an asset importer creates a circular asset dependency, an exception is generated and the dependency is not added.

+Every asset entry keeps track of the version of the asset importer it was imported with.
+In case the importer version differs, the asset is re-imported.

-When an asset is re-imported for whatever reason, all information about that asset is erased, and any artifacts related to that asset are cleaned up, and the asset is removed from the project database (and the global asset repository).
-After that, the asset's shadow file is imported again, as if it was a new asset.
+When an asset is re-imported for whatever reason, any artifacts related to that asset are cleaned up, and the asset is removed from the project database (and the global asset repository).
+After that, the asset's source file is imported again, as if it was a new asset.

 Note that when an asset is re-imported, only the global asset repository is updated.
-Because of this, any custom asset repositories that exist in editor (via plugins) may contain references to invalid memory.
+Because of this, any custom asset repositories that exist in editor may contain references to invalid memory.
 To avoid this, any user code that manages its own repository must listen to the asset import message, and reset the repository after it receives said message.
 In general, it is not recommended for editor code to manage its own asset repositories (in-game, however, it is safe, since assets are not re-loaded while the play mode is active).

-If an asset's shadow or alias was modified while the play mode is active, re-import of said assets will be queued, and assets will be re-imported once the play mode exits.
+If an asset's source, alias or dependency was modified while the play mode is active, re-import of said assets will be queued, and assets will be re-imported once the play mode exits.
 Due to such modification, an asset may fail to load during play mode, in the best case scenario an exception will be raised due to missing asset and play mode could potentially be terminated.
 However, if an asset is modified in such a way that it can be loaded, but is loaded incorrectly, corruption may happen.

-In addition to properties and shadows, every asset has an optional set of tags, which are key-value pairs of strings.
+In addition to properties and sources, every asset has an optional set of tags, which are key-value pairs of strings.
 These tags may be used to query and categorize assets at runtime, for example, assets representing resources have the `"resource": "$FORMAT"` tag, which is used to look up resource assets and their storage formats at runtime, as well as to determine whether the currently selected asset is a resource (and thus whether an inspector for the resource should be opened).

+Every in-editor asset entry contains its UUID, name, importer version, source file, list of aliases, list of artifacts, and a list of dependencies.

 ## Resources